qrthom/drones_in_drag/Strut/Readme.md

 4. Find the correct number of (working) crazyflies for your project.
 5. Run ```python3 configure.py``` and follow the prompts, entering in the appropriate crazyflie IDs.
 6. Place the crazyflies out in the flight space, making sure the correct crazyflies are in the correct locations and oriented correctly.
-6. run ```ros2 launch launch.py``` in your first terminal.
+6.25 run ```ros2 launch launch.py``` in your first terminal.
 RViz should come up.
 Confirm that it shows what you are expecting and all crazyflies connect.
+6.5 If you wish to sim, run ```ros2 launch launch.py backend:=sim```
 7. In a new terminal tab, run ```python3 launch_nodes.py```.
 This will launch the ROS nodes for each group (with robots and blocks) in your webapp.